Special Collections

 POLICY:

-The primary purpose of special collections is to provide a more secure environment for printed published materials of lasting value to the University.
-It is to provide materials in support of undergraduate students in courses at the baccalaureate level offered by the university, support undergraduate and graduate students whose field of study requires or encourages the use of rare or unique materials, and to provide support for instruction and faculty research.
+The primary purpose of Special Collections is to provide a more secure environment for printed published materials of lasting value to the University.
+It is to provide materials in support of undergraduate and graduate instruction, particularly whose field of study requires or encourages the use of rare materials of local interest.

 Special Collections is a part of Olson Library, with several locations and unique collections within Special Collections.
-These include the Tyler Collections, the Thesis Collection, the faculty publications collection, general collection, oversize general collection, and rare books.
+These include:

-Tyler Collection: This is a separate, static, and unique collection of nineteenth-century American literature donated to Northern Michigan University in 1904 by Moses Coit Tyler.
+• Moses Coit Tyler Collection: This is a separate, static, and unique collection of nineteenth-century American literature donated to Northern Michigan University in 1904 by Moses Coit Tyler Tyler’s nephew, Albert E. Miller.

-General collection of special collections: Rare books are not generally collected by Olson Library.
-However, if identified within another collection or accepted as a gift according to current collection-development policies, the item(s) may be added to special collections in order to provide proper security and environment.
-[Note: The Central Upper Peninsula and University Archives collects books of local history or local literary interest published in or about the Upper Peninsula.
-Signed editions are preferred.
-An additional copy may be added to the Olson Library circulating collection.]
+• General Collection: Rare books are not generally collected by Olson Library.
+However, if identified within another collection or accepted as a gift according to current Collection Development policies, the item(s) may be added to Special Collections in order to provide proper security and environment.
+Additionally, books from the circulating collection may be placed in Special Collections when the liaison librarians want to retain it but due to age or condition it is not appropriate to be kept in the open stacks or storage.

 All materials in Special Collections must be used within the Archives Reading Room and patrons must adhere to the guidelines for using archival materials when accessing these materials.

-The majority of Special Collections will be in English, however, other languages are permitted if the material adheres to the collection policy.
+The majority of Special Collections will be in English, however, other languages are permitted if the material is of particular interest.

 Emphasis is placed on materials with a Northern Michigan University imprint, Upper Peninsula imprint or focus, or materials of regional interest with a strong Upper Peninsula coverage.